9 Reasons to Visit Yellowstone in Winter

 Yellowstone in Winter

 Are you planning a winter getaway?
-Instead of heading south to escape the snow, embrace it and spend your winter vacations at Yellowstone National Park!
+Instead of heading south to escape the snow, embrace it and spend your winter vacation in Yellowstone National Park!
 Winters in Yellowstone are a unique time to explore the park, spot wildlife, and enjoy the best of the great outdoors.

-“Yellowstone offers miles of trails that lead past frosted woods, steaming hot springs and snow-packed meadows.”
+“Yellowstone offers miles of cross-country ski trails that lead past frosted woods, steaming hot springs, and snow-packed meadows.”

 Still not convinced about visiting Yellowstone in winter?
 Here are nine great reasons to start planning your winter vacation in Yellowstone.